RogerKaufmann/Getting-And-Cleaning-Data/README.md

 * mean(): Mean value
 * std(): Standard deviation

-I implemented this via a filter function that returns a logical vector with TRUE if a feature has "mean()" or "std()" in its name, FALSE otherwise:
+I implemented this via a default filter function that returns a logical vector with TRUE if a feature has "mean()" or "std()" in its name, FALSE otherwise:
 `grepl("mean\\(\\)|std\\(\\)", stringVector)`

+Please consult the codebook for more detailed information on variables.

+## Main functions

+See the commented code for more information about arguments and return values.
+I tried to follow the Google's R Style Guide.

-The function `ReadMetadata` requires such a filter function as an argument for defining which columns should be extracted from the feature vector.
+* `ReadMetadata` Reads the two metadata files for features and activities.
+Requires a filter function as an argument for defining which columns should be extracted from the feature vector.
+* `FilterForMeanAndStd` Filter function for mean() and std() strings
+* `CleanColNames` Cleans up a vector of column names
+* `CreateDatasetByVariables` Creates the Dataset by looping through the variable files
+* `RunAnalysis` Runs the Analysis and saves the tidy dataset with the average of each variable for each activity and each subject

 ## Useful resources
 The following resources helped me during this course project
 * David's Course Project FAQ https://class.coursera.org/getdata-008/forum/thread?thread_id=24
 * Solution for Summarizing the columns http://stackoverflow.com/questions/21644848/summarizing-multiple-columns-with-dplyr
+* Google's R Style Guide https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml